hanshasselberg/i0rek.github.io/_drafts/spot.md

 ## Bidding

-For spot instances there are two things you have to consider: the a market price and your bid.
+For spot instances there are two things to consider: the market price and your bid.
 You always only pay the market price and you will lose your spot instance when the market price is bigger than your bid.
 At [6Wunderkinder](http://www.6wunderkinder.com) we choose to aim for losing as few instances as possible and thus are always bidding as much as we can.
 Instead of letting AWS shut down our instances we want to be in charge as long as possible.
-There are is a paper from 2011 about the market price: [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~ladypine/spotprice-acmsmall.pdf) which I found very interesting.
+That way we can shot them down when the market price raises above the amount we want to pay.
+There is a paper from 2011 about the market price: [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~ladypine/spotprice-acmsmall.pdf) which I found very interesting.
 TLDR; the spot price is artificial and not market-driven.

 ## Monitoring spot instances